 Loading heavy vehicles safely is vital to preventing injury to people and damage to property, as well as providing economic benefits if the load arrives at its destination intact.

-This project aims to ensure the guide:
+This project aims to ensure that the Load Restraint Guide:

 - is easy to access and understand

 - meets the needs of the people who use it

 - is accurate, up to date and reflects the practices that have developed since the last edition of the Guide was published in 2004.

 The NTC is working very closely with the National Heavy Vehicle Regulator (NHVR) to review the Load Restraint Guide.

 RMIT has completed a technical review of the load restraint performance standards to help inform this review.
 Read the full technical review.

 An improved Load Restraint Guide and a complementary guide specifically for light vehicles will be available from early 2018, following endorsement of the guides by transport ministers in November 2017.